JoelAlumasa/Akan-name-project/README.md

 # The Akan name generator

-BY Joel Alumasa
+By Joel Alumasa

 The akan name generator - A project that was an attempt on my part to try and build a site that generates ghanaian Akan Names.
 This project was ultimately unsuccessful

-Project skillfully incorporates HTML and CSS - but Javascript is woeful and rookie-level.
+Project skillfully incorporates HTML and CSS - but Javascript is woeful

 Joel Alumasa - A rookie with no prior experience in regard to programming.
 A recent highschool graduate and currently a student at moringa school.